 “Ocean wines should feel very natural, rather than display overt fruitiness,” says Stratigos.
 “For me, seafood wants acidity, minerality and salinity in a wine partner – all things that accent what is inherent to the ocean itself,” he adds.

 Lure seats 150 guests and exhibits an atmosphere that is sophisticated yet still suitable for everyday dining.
 The building has undergone major renovations to the interior, exterior and patio.
 Bill Peace of Peace Design and ai3, both of whom have designed many of Atlanta’s most acclaimed restaurants, are designing the new space.
+As for the plumbing, you might want to consider calling this plumber who is known for his efficiency or other nearby plumbing services.

 “Both ai3 and Bill Peace really understand the ideas we articulate and our desire to achieve an understated, timeless look at Lure,” says Kukler.
 “Our design inspiration for this restaurant is, naturally, the ocean and the contrast of its unrefined and polished characteristics,” he adds.